sern-handler/website/guide-en/README.md

 # Introduction

-Welcome to the sern's official guide.
+Welcome to the Sern's official guide.
 This guide will go through all the core features of the framework. <br>
-Thank you for choosing sern to be your framework! <br>
+💖 Thank you for choosing Sern to be your framework!<br>

-**Disclaimers**:
+## Disclaimers
+Alright, making a bot is cool and all, but there are some prerequisites to it.
+To create a bot with Ser, you should have a fairly decent grasp of JavaScript and discord.js itself.
+While you can make a bot with very little JavaScript and programming knowledge, trying to do so without understanding the language first will only hinder you.
+You may get stuck on many uncomplicated issues, struggle with solutions to incredibly easy problems, and all-in-all end up frustrated.
+Sounds pretty annoying.

+If you don't know JavaScript but would like to learn about it, here are a few links to help get you started:

+* JavaScript.info, a modern javascript tutorial
+* Codecademy's interactive JavaScript course
+* Nodeschool, for both JavaScript and Node.js lessons
+* MDN's JavaScript guide and full documentation
+* Google, your best friend

-- Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements. <br>
+Take your pick, learn some JavaScript, and once you feel like you're confident enough to make a bot, come back and get started!
+Teaching the discord.js library and/or Javascript/Typescript is out of scope of this project, so this guide assumes you already know these elements.<br>

 - Sern is only available in ```discord.js@dev``` at the moment.
 There are plans to roll out a version of Sern in ```discord.js@13.xx.xx``` in the future.

 ## You will learn
-* sern's goal
+* Sern's goal
 * How to use sern with the [CLI](https://github.com/sern-handler/cli)
 * Your first command
 * The Context class

+#### Working with plugins
 * Plugins
   - Command Plugins
   - Event Plugins

 * The SernEmitter class

+### Good to know

 * Your sern.config.json
 * Your first event
 * Setting up event listeners